nerzh/everscale-client-ruby/README.md

     def compress_zstd(payload, &block)
     # INPUT: ParamsOfCompressZstd
     # uncompressed: String -     #     # Uncompressed data.    #     # Must be encoded as base64.
-    # level: Number<Optional> -     #     # Compression level, from 1 to 21.
+    # level: Number&lt;Optional&gt; -     #     # Compression level, from 1 to 21.
 Where: 1 - lowest compression level (fastest compression); 21 - highest compression level (slowest compression).
 If level is omitted, the default compression level is used (currently `3`).

     # RESPONSE: ResultOfCompressZstd
     # compressed: String -     #     # Compressed data.    #     # Must be encoded as base64.